isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    to all DHCP queries, including those queries which are normally handled by the server that is now unavailable.

--  ``partner-maintained`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
+-  ``partner-in-maintenance`` - an active server transitions to this state after receiving a ``ha-maintenance-start`` command from the administrator.
 The server being in this state becomes responsible for responding to all DHCP requests.
-The server sends ``ha-maintenance-notify`` command to the partner which is supposed to enter the ``maintained`` state.
-If that is the case, the server remaining in the ``partner-maintained`` state keeps sending lease updates to the partner until it finds that the parter stops responding to those lease updates, heartbeats or any other commands.
+The server sends ``ha-maintenance-notify`` command to the partner which is supposed to enter the ``in-maintenance`` state.
+If that is the case, the server remaining in the ``partner-in-maintenance`` state keeps sending lease updates to the partner until it finds that the parter stops responding to those lease updates, heartbeats or any other commands.
-   In this case, the server being in the ``partner-maintained`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.
+   In this case, the server being in the ``partner-in-maintenance`` state transitions to the ``partner-down`` state and keeps responding to the queries, but no longer sends lease updates.